I don’t believe that everyone should be eating the same diet.

 In many cases, low-carb diets appear to cure the serious disease known as type II diabetes.

-Despite restricting entire food groups, which some people think is impossible, low-carb diets actually appear to be easier than low-fat diets.
+However, low-carb diets actually appear to be easier to stick to than low-fat diets.

 Take Home Message

-In my opinion, it is a scientific fact that low-carb diets are the easiest, healthiest and most effective way to lose weight and reverse metabolic disease.
+In fact, low-carb diets are among the easiest, healthiest and most effective ways to lose weight and improve metabolic health.